openstack-archive/sahara/doc/source/user/overview.rst

 OpenStack starts VMs based on a pre-built image with an installed OS.
 The image requirements for sahara depend on the plugin and data processing framework version.
-Some plugins require just a basic cloud image and will install the framework on the VMs from scratch.
+Some plugins require just a basic cloud image and will install the framework on the instance from scratch.
 Some plugins might require images with pre-installed frameworks or Hadoop distributions.

 The Sahara Image Registry is a feature which helps filter out images during